janetuk/docker4php/README.md

 chmod 400 ~/.ssh/id_*
 ```

+You will need the following installed on your mac:

+fswatch
+rsync

+Also 'Remote Login' must be ticked ( this is so that containers
+can speak to your Mac ).
+View your seetings via

+System Preferences -> Sharing

 ## Introduction

 Docker4PHP is a set of docker images optimized for PHP.
 Use `docker-compose.yml` file from the [latest stable release](https://github.com/wodby/docker4php/releases) to spin up local environment on Linux, Mac OS X and Windows.